Paul Ornstein: Medical training

 Paul's began his second year of medical school at the University of Budapest as the Communists seized power, before escaping with Anna to Western Europe.
 Paul attended one year of medical school at the University of Munich and then he and Anna enrolled at the Heidelberg University School of Medicine, where many former Nazi soldiers were their classmates and some still wore parts of their uniforms.
 They lived and studied in Heidelberg until 1952 they immigrated to the United States with refugee visas.
 However, only five states would allow them to take medical board exams which would certify them as American doctors, merely because of their immigrant status.
 Eventually, the two moved to Ohio, and he scored the highest in the state on the exam.
 The United States had almost no residency training programs that would accept immigrants, so Paul and Anna found work in hospitals in Delaware, New York, New Jersey, and Massachusetts until 1955 when the University of Cincinnati Medical School's chair of psychiatry - who was also a psychoanalyst - recruited them.

-Paul and Anna also are graduates of the Chicago Institute for Psychoanalysis.
+Paul and Anna also were graduates of the Chicago Institute for Psychoanalysis.